 By Rafique Chakar

-District Panjgur in Balochistan home to several archaeological sites such as centuries-old tombs, an old dam called Band-e-Gillar, remnants of a fort at Khudabadan (the historical fort of Nawab Kharan) and some remnants of the old port of Issai, has become a hub of problems for the locals due to lack of proper sewerage system.
+District Panjgur in Balochistan home to several archaeological sites and a city of dates has become a hub of problems for the locals due to lack of proper sewerage system.

 Panjgur famous for its quality dates has a population of 400,000.
 The main sewerage line of the city passes through its main bazaar, the Panjgur Chatkan Bazar, where people of the surrounding area come to shop for their everyday needs.